Erickesau/Orion-Face-Recognition-system/Orion FRS/Docs/Readme Exe.txt

 > List all person profiles that are in data base.
 > Find profiles with the filter feature.
 > Edit Delete and update profiles.
+> Recognize persons from a picture.
-> Recognize persons from pictures.
+> Recognize persons from multifiles with few faces using hog algorithm.
 > Recognize persons using the webcam.
 > Mark person as wanted to play alarm when its recognized.
 > Mark person as wanted to open a custom file  when its recognized.
 > Log of previous recognized persons.
 > Futuristic design with Visual effects and sound effects.
+> email and messages alert feature
 _________________________________________________

 License: MIT